By Jill Brooke

 It’s a good thing that the All-American Selection Winners have been tested throughout North America in all kinds of weather conditions; from extreme summer heat to high humidity to long hot days.

-After all, the summer of 2022 has seen significant sustained drought across the globe, from Europe to China to Africa, and the ripple effect impacts agriculture and our beloved gardens.
+After all, the summers have seen significant sustained drought across the globe, from Europe to China to Africa, and the ripple effect impacts agriculture and our beloved gardens.

 Although places like California have suffered from water shortages – and statewide restrictions have been in place – more places are now requiring using less water which also impacts gardens.